Euphorbia serpens

 Euphorbia serpens is a species of Euphorbia known by the common name matted sandmat.
-It is native to South America but it can be found on most continents as an introduced species and often a weed.
+It is native to the Americas but it can be found on most continents as an introduced species and often a weed.

+Description

 This is an annual herb forming a mat of prostrate stems which root at nodes where the stem comes in contact with the ground.
 The oval leaves occur in oppositely arranged pairs, each leaf less than a centimeter long.
 The inflorescence is a cyathium with scalloped white petal-like appendages surrounding the actual flowers.
 A red nectar gland is at the base of each appendage, and at the center of the cyathium are several male flowers around one female flower.
 The fruit is a lobed, spherical capsule.